310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 {% bubble Kanata %}
 fufufu. happy birthday~ midori~…♪

-it's the summer holidays, yet so many people came over to celebrate your birthday. you're very blessed, midori.
+it's the summer holidays, yet so many people came over to celebrate your birthday. you are very blessed, midori.

 it looks like you received many presents, too. when it's about you, the first thing that comes to mind is mascot characters, yes~?

 the truth is, i also brought mascot merchandise for you. tadaaah, a football fish~…♪

-i'm glad to know you like it. it's always nice to get what you love, no matter the amount, yes? ehehe…♪
+i am glad to know you like it. it's always nice to get what you love, no matter the amount, yes? ufufu…♪

 you look very happy being surrounded by your friends and mascots. i'm also happy… *puka, puka*~♪
 {% endbubble %}